zxkevinxz/ai-hero/courses/01-deepsearch-in-typescript/02-day-1/04-create-a-naive-agent-with-serper/problem.md

 id: lesson-f31ta
 ---

+(In the video above, I reference my Vercel AI SDK tutorial.
+[Here it is](https://www.aihero.dev/vercel-ai-sdk-tutorial)!)

 It's time to start making our app useful.
 It currently acts as a traditional chatbot: a naive ChatGPT clone.

 We're going to make it more useful by adding a search web tool.